Course Title: Work effectively in mental health settings

 Pre-requisites and Co-requisites

-This course describes the knowledge and skills required in the context and across the range of settings where mental health work occurs.
+This unit describes the knowledge and skills required in the context and across the range of settings where mental health work occurs

 National Codes, Titles, Elements and Performance Criteria